-If you think this way about project meetings, chances are others do, such as the team members you’ve called together to discuss a vital aspect of the project you’re all working on.
-Instead of dismissing meetings whole cloth, you could try some icebreaker games to make them more fun and productive.
+Ugh, another meeting.
+If you think this way about work meetings, chances are others do, such as the team members you’ve called together to discuss a vital aspect of the project you’re all working on.
+Instead of dismissing them, you could try some icebreakers for work meetings to make them more fun and productive.
 Icebreaker activities are also a great team-building exercise for traditional and remote teams.

 Preparing your in-person or virtual meetings and adding icebreaker questions for work is a process, of course, so let’s start at the beginning.
 Drop drab intros like, “You’ve probably wondered why I’ve gathered you here today.”
 Yawn.
-Just like a speech gets attention by opening with an icebreaker joke, a team meeting needs to open in such a fashion that it creates a team bonding environment.
+Just like a speech gets attention by opening with an icebreaker question or joke, a team meeting needs to open in a way that creates a team bonding environment.
 So, what are some icebreakers for meetings?
 They should be collaborative, and you can even use team collaboration tools to help elicit ideas from the team members.

 30 Best Ice Breaker Games to Make Your Meetings Fun

 Here are some fun meeting icebreaker ideas.
-Try them, and let us know what you think.
+Try them and let us know what you think.
 If you have techniques that you’ve used, share them with us.
 Together we can use icebreaker games and team-building activities to make meetings less dreadful!

 1. One Word Game